 Accountability Research home » Completion, Graduation, and Dropouts » Data Search: Year » Level

-A five-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall one year after their anticipated graduation date; that is, within five years of beginning ninth grade.
-A five-year extended longitudinal completion rate is the percentage of students from the same class who complete their high school education by the fall one year after their anticipated graduation date.
-Completion may be defined as graduating, continuing in high school in the fall after graduation was expected, or receiving a General Educational Development (GED) certificate.
+A five-year extended longitudinal graduation rate is the percentage of students from a class of beginning ninth graders who graduate by the fall one year after their anticipated graduation date, that is, within five years of beginning ninth grade.
 A five-year extended longitudinal dropout rate is the percentage of students from the same class who, by the fall one year after their anticipated graduation date, drop out before completing their high school education.
 Dropouts are counted according to the definitions in place the years they drop out.
 The definition changed in 2005-06.
-Longitudinal rates for classes in which the national dropout definition was phased in or fully incorporated (classes of 2006, 2007, 2008, and 2009) are not comparable from one class to another, nor are they comparable to rates for prior classes.
+Longitudinal rates for 2009 and later classes are comparable to one another.
+Rates for classes in which the national dropout definition was phased in (classes of 2006, 2007, and 2008) are not comparable from one class to another, nor are they comparable to rates for prior or later classes.

 The cohort for a five-year extended longitudinal rate is established when four-year rates are calculated and consists of the same students.
 Although no students are added to the statewide five-year cohort, a student's status or district may change based on fifth year attendance or performance.
-Because some students who continued high school in 2008 had left and not graduated, received GED certificates, or dropped out by 2009, the total number of students with final statuses at a campus, district, region, or the state may change between fall 2008 and fall 2009.
+The total number of students with final statuses at a campus, district, region, or the state may change between fall 2012 and fall 2013 because: (a) some students who continued high school in fall 2012 left Texas public schools by fall 2013 for reasons other than graduating, receiving General Educational Development (GED) certificates, or dropping out; and (b) some students who left Texas public schools by fall 2012 without graduating returned to Texas public schools and graduated, received GED certificates, continued high school, or dropped out by fall 2013.
+In addition, students with changes in year of final status were added to, or removed from, relevant student groups.

-For a description of how high school completion and graduation rates are calculated, please see Secondary School Completion and Dropouts in Texas Public Schools, 2008-09.
+The division also provides the percentages of students graduating within diploma programs.
+For a description of how high school graduation and dropout rates are calculated, please see Secondary School Completion and Dropouts in Texas Public Schools, 2012-13.

-Select from the following to view or download a report for a statewide report or a single campus, district, or education service center (ESC) region:
+Select from the following to view or download a statewide report or a report for a single campus, district, or education service center (ESC) region:

 To download a comma-delimited (.csv) file containing data for all campuses or all districts in the state, please choose from one of the following options.
 Please note that downloads may take a few minutes.